Wondering how to use a menstrual cup?

 My cup leaks!

 The problem might not be with the cup, though.
 For me, when my hormones aren’t balanced, my period is longer, heavier, and more watery.
-This makes leaks happen occasionally.
+This makes leaks happen more easily.
 I just wear a reusable pad while I’m on my period.

 Can I use it if my vagina is short/long/etc?